akshayamaldhure/pyrestest/README.md

 This repository provides some working boilerplate code for building automated test suites on top of the lemoncheesecake test framework and uses the "component-tests" model for functional testing of RESTful APIs.

 ### Below are some of the features of this test framework:
-  - Uses [lemoncheesecake](http://lemoncheesecake.io/) as a core functional test framework
+  - Uses [lemoncheesecake 1.x](http://lemoncheesecake.io/) as a core functional test framework
   - Provides awesome and highly readable HTML reports with request and response details
   - Provides pre-configured Slack reporting which posts the report link(s) at suite level to a specific Slack channel; requires only `SLACK_AUTH_TOKEN` and channel name
   - Provides a way to define different base URL based test environment configurations